pappasam/nvim-repl/README.md

 1. Use `$AIDER_MODEL` to specify your preferred model before opening Neovim.
 2. For other settings, please reference the Author's current [aider configuration](https://github.com/pappasam/config/blob/main/dotfiles/.aider.conf.yml) for inspiration.

+### Where's the documentation?

+Documentation is in a standard Neovim documentation file.
+You can [read it online here](https://github.com/pappasam/nvim-repl/blob/main/doc/repl.txt).

+From within Neovim, type `:help repl`.